 Dmitri Shostakovich- Symphony no. 5 in D minor opus 47

-Shostakovich’s Fifth Symphony would, at first glance, seem, on purely musical grounds, to be a most unlikely work to have become possibly the most debated and discussed piece of classical music written in the 20th c..
+Shostakovich’s Fifth Symphony would, at first glance, seem, on purely musical grounds, to be a most unlikely work to have become possibly the most hotly debated and discussed piece of classical music written in the 20th c..
 Nonetheless, in the three quarters of a century since it was composed, it has never failed to divide opinion or inspire debate.
 It remains one of the few pieces of music that can still incite angry exchanges among performers or musicologists who have come to sharply divided conclusions about its importance, its originality and whether it ends in “triumph” or “forced rejoicing,” or, to put it simply, whether it has a happy or sad ending.

 The piece was conceived under the most intense spotlight imaginable.
 Josef Stalin’s public denunciation of Shostakovich’s opera Lady Macbeth of Mtsensk in the essay “Muddle instead of Music” published in Pravda on the 28th of January,1936 had effectively turned Shostakovich into a strange combination of a non-person and “musical public enemy number one.”
 Shostakovich’s denunciation could not have come at a worse time- it was the very peak of the Stalinist Terror, and Shostakovich knew as soon as he saw the editorial that the lives of both he and his family were in grave danger.
-Artistically, this blow came at a terrible moment.
+Artistically, this blow came at a terrible moment for the coposer.
 A former wunderkind who had become instantly world-famous when he published his First Symphony at the age of 19, by 1936, when “Muddle” was published, Shostakovich was a composer at the peak of his powers and early maturity, possessed of a breadth of experience to match his talent, and with his confidence in full flower.
 Lady Macbeth is a work of staggering inspiration and consummate skill, and he had already completed most of his next major work, his Fourth Symphony.

 Shortly after the Pravda article was published, Shostakovich was summoned to a meeting with Stalin’s emissary, Platon Kerzhentsev.
 Shostakovich was asked whether he “fully accepted the criticism of his work” in the Pravda articles.
 Shostakovich’s answer, according to Kerzhentsev was that “he accepts most of it, but he has not fully comprehended it all.”
-Shostakovich’s answer had been carefully calculated, but was a huge risk- had he fully accepted all the criticisms, his future music would have been judged strictly by the terms of Stalin’s previous criticisms.
-By feigning ignorance, he was giving himself vital space to create and experiment, but had Stalin sensed his reticence to comply fully, the price would surely have meant death for Shostakovich and his family.
+Shostakovich’s vague answer had been carefully calculated, but was a huge risk- had he fully accepted all the criticisms, his future music would have been judged strictly by the terms of Stalin’s previous criticisms.
+By feigning ignorance, he was giving himself vital space to continue to create and experiment, but had Stalin sensed his reticence to comply fully, the price would surely have meant death for Shostakovich and his family.

 Under the circumstances, Shostakovich could have been forgiven for avoiding the most public of instrumental genres, the symphony, until the climate had improved.
 In fact, he would later do exactly that- in the late 1940’s when the premiere of his Ninth Symphony led to another public shaming by the authorities, he chose to wait until after the death of Joseph Stalin four years later to complete his Tenth Symphony, even though parts of it were sketched many years earlier.